 - Since there is no excess inventory, there is no risk of product obsolescence or wastage.

 Data Needed for MRP

 As said above, MRP needs data from all departments to manage the system efficiently.
-However, there are a few data points that are more important than others.
+However, a few data points are more important than others.
 These are:

-- Bill of materials (BOM), which includes the names of all the raw materials, components, and assemblies that a company needs to make a product or service.
+- Bill of materials (BOM) includes the names of all the raw materials, components, and assemblies that a company needs to make a product or service.

 - The quantity of final product that a company needs and when the customer needs it.

 - Items that the company currently has in inventory.
 These include the materials in stock and also those in the pipeline from suppliers.